-People like to do business with winners, and the perception conveyed by awards for performance, accomplishments, inclusivity and even heritage is that you’ve done something noteworthy.
+People like to do business with winners, and the perception conveyed by awards for being “the best” at something — whether it be performance, accomplishments, inclusivity or even heritage — is that you’ve done something noteworthy.

-Making application for awards and special recognitions—either for your executives or for your organization—is a valid and productive PR strategy, and one where we excel.
+Making application for awards and special recognitions is a valid and productive PR strategy, and one where we can help your business excel.

 Perhaps it is time for 5 Guys to invest in new content?